felixbusch1/determinant/README.md

 ## Usage

-Calculate the determinant of a 3x3 matrix
+Calculate the determinant of a 3x3 matrix.
+Note: the input matrix must be in numpy format.
+For example numpy.matrix('1 2; 3 4')

 ```bash
 python det.py -m '1 2 3; 4 5 6; 7 8 9' -d 3